mathjax/MathJax-docs/output.rst

 - Using :term:`SVG` to lay out the mathematics, or
 - Using a browser's native MathML support.

 These are implemented by the `CommonHTML`, `HTML-CSS`, and `PreviewHTML` output processors, the `SVG` output processor, and the `NativeMML` output processor respectively.
+In addition, the `PlainSource` output is a convenience and accessibility output, rendering the source as plain text.

 If you are using one of the combined configuration files, then this will select one of these output processors for you.
 If the config file ends in